Bioinformatics-Research-Network/Skill-Assessment-Tutorial/README.md

 3. **Academic Honesty**
     - BRN strictly enforces policies that discourage cheating, fraud, and plagiarism in its [Academic Honesty Policy](https://docs.google.com/document/d/1-Xoko7VDr0lK7olboGQ2CPmEnUTV3WmiDxwQQuGBgiQ/edit).
 Because these skill assessments certify individual capability in bioinformatics, cheating and plagiarism guidelines are stricly enforced.
     - The most common way for **cheating** to arise is when you share (or recieve) Skill Assessment code or answers from another BRN member.
 Therefore, we expressly forbid sharing code or discussing Skill Assessments with anyone who is not a member of the BRN Skill Assessment working group or BRN leadership team.
     - The most common way for **plagiarism** to arise is when a trainee copies code from other sources on the internet and does not appropriately attribute it.
-Copying code (with or without modification) from sources like Stack Overflow is fine as long as the source of that code is mentioned.
-For example:
+Copying code (with or without modification) from sources like Stack Overflow is fine as long as the source of that code is mentioned (see example below).
+This policy does not prevent using AI-based programming tools like Tabnine, Kite, and GitHub Copilot.

 ```python
 # This function copied from: https://www.stackoverflow.com/url_link